Floquet-induced localization in long-range many-body systems: Model

 Here $S_i^{(x,y,z)}$ is the spin-$1/2$ operator for qubit at site $i$, $J_x{=}J_z{=}1$ are the interaction strengths, and $a,b{>}0$ are the power-law exponents which determine the range of the tunneling and interaction, respectively.
 By varying these exponents one can tune the interaction geometry from a fully connected graph (for exponents being $0$) to a local nearest-neighbor 1D chain (when the exponents tend to $\infty$).
-These long-range couplings can now be realized in ion trap~\cite{LRIT1,LRIT2} systems.
-Many types of long-range models~\cite{LR1,LR2} such as Coulomb, van der Waals and dipole-dipole interactions, are special cases of Hamiltonian $H$.
-We systematically investigate two different regimes: (i) uniform couplings in which $a{=}b$; and (ii) nonuniform couplings in which $b$ is finite (power-law Ising interaction) and $a{\rightarrow}\infty$ (nearest-neighbor tunneling).
+Many types of long-range models~\cite{LR1,LR2} such as Coulomb, van der Waals, and dipole-dipole interactions, are special cases of Hamiltonian $H$ which can now be realized in ion trap~\cite{LRIT1,LRIT2} systems.
+Here, we systematically investigate two different regimes: (i) uniform couplings in which $a{=}b{\ll}\infty$; and (ii) nonuniform couplings in which $b$ is finite (power-law Ising interaction) and $a{\rightarrow}\infty$ (nearest-neighbor tunneling). \\

-Note that the Hamiltonian $H$ is disorder-free and thus naturally ergodic.
-Even performing Floquet dynamical decoupling methods~\cite{FloMBL1,FloMBL2,FloMBL3} cannot induce MBL in this system.
-In order to dynamically localize this Hamiltonian, we need a different approach.
-We propose a Floquet dynamics in which the evolution over a single time period $\tau$ consists of two operations.
-First, the system evolves under the action of the clean Hamiltonian $H$ for a short-time period $\tau$.
-Second, an instant kick operation which is a set of local rotations along the $\hat{z}$ axis, i.e. $\mathcal{R}(\boldsymbol{\theta}){=}\prod_{i=1}^{L}e^{-i\theta_i S_i^{z}}$, rotates all the qubits without creating excitations in the system.
+To dynamically localize this disorder-free Hamiltonian, we propose a Floquet dynamics in which the evolution over a single time period $\tau$ consists of two operations.
+First, the system evolves under the action of the disorder-free Hamiltonian $H$ for a short-time period $\tau$.
+Second, an instant kick operation which is a set of local random rotations along the $\hat{z}$ axis, i.e. $\mathcal{R}(\boldsymbol{\theta}){=}\prod_{i=1}^{L}e^{-i\theta_i S_i^{z}}$, rotates all the qubits without creating spin excitations, although it will induce energy excitations, in the system.
+Since $\theta_i$ is site-dependent, these local rotations induce spatio-temporal disorder in the dynamics of the system.
 The random angles $\boldsymbol{\theta}=(\theta_1,\cdots,\theta_L)$ are drawn from a uniform distribution $[-\theta/2,\theta/2]$ with $0\leq\theta/\pi\leq 1$ being the strength of the kick.
 Hence, the evolution operator over a single period becomes